 This Chase Ink card has a good combination of benefits:

-• 0% Intro APR on Purchases for 12 months.
+- 0% Intro APR on Purchases for 12 months.
 After that, 18.49%–24.49% variable APR

-• Sign-up bonus: Earn $900 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.
+- Sign-up bonus: Earn $900 bonus cash back after you spend $6,000 on purchases in the first 3 months from account opening.

-• No annual fee
+- No annual fee

 This card offers higher cash back rewards in certain bonus categories.
 You can earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 Earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
 Earn a flat-rate of 1% cash back on all other card purchases with no limit to the amount you can earn.

-*All information about the Ink Business Cash Credit Card has been collected independently by Nav.
+All information about the Ink Business Cash Credit Card has been collected independently by Nav.
 This card is not currently available through Nav.
-To see what business credit cards are available, please visit Nav’s credit card page.
+To see what business credit cards are available, please visit Nav’s credit card marketplace.

-How Nav Can Help
+How Nav can help

 Nav can help you find the best business credit cards and financing from 160+ partners based on your business data.
 Personalized insights from Nav can help you understand how business and personal credit impact your funding options.

-*DISCLAIMER: Nav Technologies, Inc. is a financial technology company and not a bank.
-Banking services provided by Blue Ridge Bank, N.A., and Thread Bank, Members FDIC.
-The Nav Visa® Business Debit Card is issued by Blue Ridge Bank, N.A., and the Nav Prime Charge Card is issued by Thread Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa cards are accepted.
-Your funds are FDIC-insured up to $250,000 through Blue Ridge Bank, N.A., Member FDIC.
+Nav Technologies, Inc is a financial technology company and is not an FDIC-insured bank.
+Banking services provided by Thread Bank, Member FDIC.
+The Nav Prime charge card is issued by Thread Bank, Member FDIC, pursuant to a license from Visa U.S.A.
+Inc. and may be used anywhere Visa cards are accepted.
+See Cardholder Terms for additional details.
+All other features of the Nav Prime membership are not associated with Thread Bank.